Drakmario/Meteoric-Docs/command-usage/commands/information-commands.md

-> Information commands | Catagory: Information.
+> Information commands | Catagory: Informal.
 >
 >> Meteoric's Information commands help give users more info about someone/thing.
-That either being details about a account to showing the stats of a guild.
-None of these commands require any author permissions.
+That either being details about a account to showing the stats of a guild. ❕ - No commands require configuration | No commands require author nor bot to have certain permissions.

 ### Botinfo